 The Bottom Line

-In today’s competitive job market, you must work hard to make your resume or CV look good.
+The job market is highly competitive, therefore, you must work hard to make your resume or CV look good.
 Many people are working toward the subject, but when it comes to professional references, they fail themselves because of the lack of information.

 Professional references can be a stepping stone to your success, and knowing who and how to contact for such matters will make the process much easier.
 Remember to be polite and grateful toward the people you contact, give them time to think, and be prepared to accept rejection.